mia-platform/miactl/docs/30_commands.md

 You can also specify the "supportedByImage" in a similar way.

-Be aware that the presence of both "image" and "imageUrl" and/or of both "supportedByImage" and "supportedByImageUrl" is illegal.
+Be aware that the presence of both "image" and "imageUrl" and/or of both "supportedByImage" and "supportedByImageUrl" is ambiguous and raises an error .

 ```
 miactl marketplace apply { -f file-path }... } [flags]